The Portuguese-Brazilian Thinker Who

-The above text is reproduced from the June 2013 edition of “The Aquarian Theosophist”.
+The above text is available in the associated websites since May 2015.
+It is reproduced from the June 2013 edition of “The Aquarian Theosophist”.
 The editorial note has been revised.

 On the role of the esoteric movement in the ethical awakening of mankind during the 21st century, see the book “The Fire and Light of Theosophical Literature”, by Carlos Cardoso Aveline.